-Debit/Credit cards The Council will accept all major debit and credit cards, except American Express, Diners Club, JCB and Solo. (including the payment of transaction fees) Credit cards may be used for both non-commercial debts (such as Business Rates and rent arrears) and commercial debts (such as hire of sporting facilities and pest control).
+The Council will accept all major debit and credit cards, except American Express, Diners Club, JCB and Solo.

+Credit cards may be used for both non-commercial debts (such as Business Rates and rent arrears) and commercial debts (such as hire of sporting facilities and pest control).

 Card transaction fees will be funded centrally from within Finance & Commercial Services, subject to annual reviews of costs.
 They may also be recharged to the Housing Revenue Account.

-Direct Dality Diverse debite moved explanate and the set of the set o Direct Debits Direct debits must only be used to collect payment: For invoices that are raised on a regular basis (e.g. monthly rental agreements). • Where an arrangement to pay an invoice in instalments has been agreed by the Head of Revenues & Benefits, or authorised officer.
+Direct Debits Direct debits must only be used to collect payment: For invoices that are raised on a regular basis (e.g. monthly rental agreements). • Where an arrangement to pay an invoice in instalments has been agreed by the Head of Revenues & Benefits, or authorised officer.
 Direct debits should not be used where the annual value to be collected is less than £100.
 This amount may be changed at any time by the Head of Revenues & Benefits.
 If a customer's Direct Debit fails twice in a 12-month period then the option to pay by Direct Debit must be withdrawn from that customer and may only be reinstated with the agreement of the Head of Revenues & Benefits, or authorised officer.
 Under the Direct Debit Guarantee scheme, the Council must give customers at least 10 working days' notice if the amount that is due to be collected will change.
 If the amount changes on a regular basis, such as Home Support, an invoice must be issued.
 This is for information purposes only and the customer does not need to pay the invoice separately to their Direct Debit.
 Cash The option of cash payments is considered on a case-by-case basis.
 Cash can be used to pay bills at Post Offices and PayPoint outlets subject to maximum values of £1000 and £200 respectively.
 Where there are significant cash payments, i.e. £1,000 or more in cash, or up to £2,500 in linked transactions, officers should check the identity of the client as per the Council's Anti-Money Laundering Policy.
 Payments in cash must not be accepted by employees of the Council or any of its agents where the amount is over the current limit of £2,500.
 This limit is set by the Council's MLRO.
-Administration Costs If there are any administrative costs associated with implementing a particular payment method, this will be funded by the Service requesting the method.
-Expected income over Where amounts of £50,000 or over is expected, e.g. completion of property purchases, this must be reported to the Treasury Team. £50,000 Knowing that a large receipt is due will help the Treasury Team to manage the Council's cash flow, which may well reduce the need for short term loans to cover Council expenditure.
+Administration If there are any administrative costs associated with implementing a particular payment method, this will be funded by the Service Costs requesting the method.
+Where amounts of £50,000 or over is expected, e.g. completion of Expected property purchases, this must be reported to the Treasury Team. income over £50,000 Knowing that a large receipt is due will help the Treasury Team to manage the Council's cash flow, which may well reduce the need for short term loans to cover Council expenditure.